pospi/jschema.binding/README.md

 		    "attribute": "The attribute of the schema instance that failed to validate", "message": "Error message",
-		    "details": // The value of the schema attribute that failed to validate }
+		    "details": // The value of the schema attribute that failed to validate

+		    // JSchema.Binding properties
+		    "recordProperty" : 	// the dot-notated index of the property which failed to validate "current" :			// the current, (assumedly) valid value of the errored property "invalid" : 		// the value of the passed property which invalidated the record }
 	```